 Chapter three of Detached is when I began to see the cracks and really started to show my frustration with the game.
 The issues I mentioned above regarding getting lost and having your Nands reset – that’s a big deal.
 I would spend around 30 minutes floating around and discovering new Nands, picking them up and then proceeding with a new ‘puzzle’ I’ve encountered.
 However, because it’s the first time I’ve seen it, I’ll most likely fail at it – like turning on the reactor.
 That then resulted in me dying and respawning where I last completed something and with no Nands.
 This meant that I had to spend 30-40 minutes remembering where all the Nands were and then figuring out where the puzzle was as well.

-I feel the game should autosave (as you can’t manually save) once you slot the Nands into a machine – at least that way if you die, you’ll just come back at that point and not unfairly taking you right back.
-Don’t get me wrong though – I really enjoyed the game up until this point and it may just be that I suck at the game or something, but having to repeat a fetch quest with no navigation, no direction, and no help for over 30 minutes everytime I inevitably die kinda started to put me off playing it for a while.
+I feel the game should autosave (as you can’t manually save) once you slot the Nands into a machine – at least that way if you die, you’ll just come back at that point and not unfairly take you right back.
+Don’t get me wrong though – I really enjoyed the game up until this point and it may just be that I suck at the game or something, but having to repeat a fetch quest with no navigation, no direction, and no help for over 30 minutes every time I inevitably die kinda started to put me off playing it for a while.

-Detached comes complete with a multiplayer mode as well as the singleplayer.
-The multiplayer is even cross play with all PC versions (VR and non-VR) as well as the PSVR one.
+Detached comes complete with a multiplayer mode as well as a single-player story.
+The multiplayer is even cross-play with all PC versions (VR and non-VR) as well as the PSVR one.
 However, I tried a few times to join someone in this mode in order to see what it was like but I ended up just playing it on my own as it was about as lonely as actually being in space – which is a massive shame.
 Maybe everyone who wanted it on PC played it whilst it was in Early Access rather than the final version?
 That’s my biggest issue with Early Access – the player base actually dies down by the time the full version is out there in most cases!
 Either way, I saw there are races and capture the flag modes.
 Personally, I can see it being a lot of fun playing it with friends – maybe a PS4 non-VR version will come out to boost the player base?

 Detached is gorgeous and the perfect atmosphere for a VR game.
 As I said previously, from the moment you step outside the ship and you see the scale of the ships and stations around you, it’s brilliant.
-I was literally just sat there staring at everything for about 15 minutes when I first saw it!
+I was literally just sitting there staring at everything for about 15 minutes when I first saw it!
 Sure, the game isn’t as clear as recent games like The Exorcist VR or 18 floors, but it’s easily on par with The Persistence in terms of clarity when up close but a bit fuzzy in the distance.
 However, there is nothing quite like floating in space and seeing the God-rays shine over the tops of the meteorites and ships in the distance as you look around.

 Similarly, the audio within Detached is perfect.
 You have music which really sets the mood, sound effects which if in perfectly and even the voice acting is done really well.
 Nothing to complain about with the sound.
 Also, I’m not sure how many people will ‘want’ this but if you run out of oxygen your vision begins to blur and your character begins to hyperventilate.
 It’s quite horrific and the first time I experienced it I was kind of disturbed by it as I also started to breathe a little funny as it was happening – like I was reacting to the sound of my character dying.
 Seriously, if you get/have the game – let yourself run out of oxygen and have a listen with headphones on – it’s quite intense!

 Okay, so I have mixed feelings about Detached. on one hand, I really enjoyed the feeling of floating through space, the beautiful visuals in the void, the atmospheric sounds and the satisfaction of completing the puzzles.
 On the other hand, we have the lack of decent checkpoints, no navigation, the empty multiplayer and the instadeath restrictions of exploration.
 Technically, I really enjoyed the game, the issues I had may just be linked to me as you may have a better memory and sense of direction than I do and thus, don’t find any of my concerns an issue.
-I’ll continue to play the game and I will eventually escape with my buddy, but for now I’m just going to have to memorise where every Nand is so I can continue the game much quicker than wasting 30 minutes re-collecting everything each time I accidentally hit my head on something or I fail a puzzle/challenge.
+I’ll continue to play the game and I will eventually escape with my buddy, but for now, I’m just going to have to memorise where every Nand is so I can continue the game much quicker than wasting 30 minutes recollecting everything each time I accidentally hit my head on something or I fail a puzzle/challenge.

 The other thing to note is the VR and how only the hardcore should play this game.
 I kind of agree with that but I also don’t.
-The developers have given us the option to adjust the blinders as much as we want in order to combat sickness and adapt it to your own preference.
+The developers have given us the option to adjust the blinders as much as we want in order to combat sickness and adapt it to your own preferences.
 As such, I feel anyone who can play a VR game without getting sick will most likely be able to play the game, they won’t have the best peripheral vision if they crank it up but they’ll at least be able to play it.
 Once again though – don’t just turn it to 0% and jump straight in, try it out in the practice mode and figure out your sweet spot – 0% was way too much for me but 20% worked fine.

 One last thing – Detached’s trophies are crazy.
-Collect all the Nands in chapter 2 – This will be really hard without some sort of guide, Collect all the fuel and oxygen canisters in the game – same as above, Complete the game in less than an hour – yeah right, Complete each chapter in less than 30 minutes – some people have but not me! etc… There is a platinum but I imagine it will be one of those rare platinums that only a few people ever get the chance to say they achieved it!
+Collect all the Nands in chapter 2 – This will be really hard without some sort of guide, Collect all the fuel and oxygen canisters in the game – same as above, Complete the game in less than an hour – yeah right, Complete each chapter in less than 30 minutes – some people have but not me! etc… There is a platinum trophy but I imagine it will be one of those rare platinums that only a few people ever get the chance to say they achieved it!

 Detached is a full 360 degrees rotational VR game set in deep space.
 The comfort levels (blinders) can be adjusted in order to make the game more accessible for VR players but I feel those who are new to VR should probably stay away from this one until they gain their VR stomach!
-The game looks great with the lighting effects as the suns emit God-rays over the floating derelicts and meteorites, with a matching soundtrack which creates a fully immersive atmosphere and experience.
+The game looks great with the lighting effects as the suns emit God-rays over the floating derelicts and meteorites, with a matching soundtrack that creates a fully immersive atmosphere and experience.
 Detached is very unforgiving with its checkpoints and lack of help in finding your goals and required items as it offers an intense challenge as you race against the clock whilst your fuel and oxygen run out.

 If you’ve ever wanted to feel what it must have been like for Sandra Bullock in Gravity or what it’s like to asphyxiate then pick this game up today!
 Just be aware that the trophies are hard and the challenge is real with this one!